JimPaine/azure-terraform-lab/labs/5.1/README.md

 # CI / CD Pipeline

-Now we have our Infra as Code stored in source control and secure variable groups sourced from key vault we will now build out our pipeline for our enviornment.
-This wlll be what we we use to run and execute the Terraform just like we have been locally.
+Now we have our Infra as Code stored in source control and secure variable groups sourced from key vault we will now build out our pipeline for our environment.
+This will be what we use to run and execute the Terraform just like we have been locally.

 # Step 1 - Backend